GabrielaMoralesS/EKDI-atlas/docs/methodology.md

 ```

 Expected richness is estimated from environmental covariates and regional species pools (FloraBR endemic reference list cross-tabulated against the Atlantic Forest); observed richness is the count of distinct species with GBIF-mediated records in the cell.
 A positive deficit means the cell has fewer documented species than comparable cells with similar habitat — a signal of undersampling independent of age.

+## How to Calculate EKDI for Your Own Region

+To calculate an EKDI-style score for a new region:

+1. Select a target region and define an analytical grid.
+2. Assign GBIF/Darwin Core-like occurrence records to grid cells.
+3. For each cell, identify the most recent plant occurrence record.
+4. Calculate Sampling Antiquity: years since the last record.
+5. Calculate Post-Record Habitat Loss: habitat lost after the last record year.
+6. Calculate Richness Deficit or an equivalent sampling-gap signal.
+7. Normalize each component to [0, 1] within the target region.
+8. Apply documented weights.
+9. Classify cells into priority classes.
+10. Link priority cells back to plant records and field-verification outputs.

 ## Priority Classes